Fran89/K2Status-V2/README.md

 4. Temperature:
   * Red on 45C and up
 5. Hardware, Battery Status and Fault Code:
-  * Green if OK or Charging, Red otherwise
+  * Green if OK or Charging
+  * Blue if Not Charging and more than 12V (External batt)
+  * Red otherwise
 6. Disk Space:
   * Red if space goes under 10 Mb
+7. Number of Events:
+  * Red if more than 20 Events

 =============
 ####Instructions: